JattKisaan/campd-visualizer/README.md

     campd_visualizer/scripts/zip2parquet.py

 to create a parquet dataset with the data partitioned by year.
-How long it takes depends on your hardware, so maybe 25min to 3hrs.
+How long it takes depends on your hardware, so maybe 10min to an hour.
 But the parquet dataset is itself not really a unique end point.
-What I mean is that although the data has been partitioned by year into different folders, if you look in them, you'll see a horrendously large number of files.
-A parquet reader would now need to look at each of these files, examine the metadata, and decide whether or not it needs to be read, and if so, where.
-So there is a cost to having files that are too small.
+What I mean is that although the data has been partitioned by year into different folders, the data could still be split into a different number of files, and those files could be subdivided into different numbers of so-called `row-groups`.
+A parquet reader would now need to look at each of these files, examine the metadata, and decide whether or not it needs to be read, and if so, use row-group metadata to find which row-groups to read.
+So there is a cost to having files that are too small, because all of these decisions increase.
 On the other hand, there is a cost to having the data in too few files, because in that case a larger file must be opened up and examined, and if only a little bit of data is needed, there can be a lot of wasted effort.

 So a balance is needed.
 I read somewhere that the individual files should probably be between 20MB and 2GB.
-When this dataset is partitioned by Year alone, the directory contains about 200MB of data, which can comfortably fit in a single file.
-If we paritioned by Year and by State, this would create about 1500 files, each about 4MB.
-For this reason, I decided to partition only on Year.
-The performance seems good enough, for now at least.
+When this dataset is partitioned by Year alone, the directory contains about 300MB of data, which can comfortably fit in a single file.
+If we paritioned by Year and by State, this would create about 1500 files, each about 6MB or so.
+For this reason, I partition only on Year.
+But because almost every query filters on State, I would guess that this case should be an exception to the general rule?

-Next, to address the fact that all of these tiny files were created, the common solution is to repartition the dataset.
-Meaning, once the dataset has been created with unoptimized file sizes, it can then be remade, using this as a starting point, to recreate files of a more optimal size.
-This is accomplished by

-    campd_visualizer/scripts/repartition_master.py

-How long it takes depends on your hardware, so maybe 25min to 3hrs.
-In this file, you may need to set the `NPARTITIONS` parameter towards the bottom of the file.
-This is a hardware dependent parameter; the more RAM you have the lower you can set this.
-It controls how many files each year of data is split into.
-I have 128GB RAM and a i9-12900k processor, so I can fit each year of data into 1 file.
-A 16GB RAM work laptop managed to get some years into 1 file, but ran out of memory on other years.
-I'd recommend to set this to 3 or 4 on lesser hardware than mine.

-After you succesfully run this script and build your optimized dataset, feel free to delete the `campd_visualizer/data/emissions_parquet_year_temp` directory which has the unoptimized tiny files.
-This will get you some disk space back.
+It's worth benchmarking somehow, but I probably won't get to that.
+And there are some annoying OS issues if you try and open more than 1024 files, so I'll stick to partitioning on Year alone.

 # Running SQL Queries on the Parquet Dataset